hackclub/terminalcraft/submissions/peek/README.md

 ## Downloading a binary

-Grab yourself a binary from the [Releases](https://github.com/hs7t/peek/releases/) tab on my repo, or the binaries.zip file in this folder..
+Grab yourself a binary from the [Releases](https://github.com/hs7t/peek/releases/) tab on my repo, or the binaries/ folder right here[^1].
 They're available for three
 platforms:

 - for Windows: `peek-windows-[x86_64 or arm64].exe`
 - for macOS: `peek-macos-[arm64 or x86_64]`
 - for Linux (x86-64 / arm64): `peek-linux-[x86_64 or arm64]`

+[^1]: Linux binaries are only available from my repo's Releases tab due to GitHub's file size limitations.

 ### Linux and Mac